cly234/LReID-KRKC/README.md

 - The code for efficient evaluation is borrowed from [TransReID](https://github.com/damo-cv/TransReID).

 ## Cite this work
-If you find our work / code implementation useful for your own research, please cite our paper.
 ```
 @article{yu2022lifelong,
   title={Lifelong Person Re-Identification via Knowledge Refreshing and Consolidation},